Araryarch/Avendash/readme.md

 ## 🛠 Prerequisites

-Ensure you have the following installed before getting started:
+Before you start, ensure you have the following installed:

 - [Node.js](https://nodejs.org/)
 - [npm](https://www.npmjs.com/)